public-convenience-ltd/toiletmap/content/posts/our-2024-toilet-roll-of-honour.md

 ![A brick church with red door, cream window surrounds and a clock tower.
 It sits at the corner of a road junction, twice the height of the village buildings behind.
-The sky is blue with stormy clouds.][friockheim-img]

-[friockheim-img]: https://upload.wikimedia.org/wikipedia/commons/c/cc/Friockheim_and_Kinnell_Parish_Kirk_-_geograph.org.uk_-_1455639.jpg 'Friockheim and Kinnell Parish Kirk, Scotland.
-Credit: Anne Burgess / Friockheim and Kinnell Parish Kirk / CC BY-SA 2.0'
+The sky is blue with stormy clouds.](https://upload.wikimedia.org/wikipedia/commons/c/cc/Friockheim_and_Kinnell_Parish_Kirk_-_geograph.org.uk_-_1455639.jpg "Friockheim and Kinnell Parish Kirk, Scotland.
+Credit: Anne Burgess / Friockheim and Kinnell Parish Kirk / CC BY-SA 2.0")

 [^friockheim-attr]:
     Friockheim and Kinnell Parish Church.